-- 1. Obtain a consensus of approval from the committee chair and the committee members to proceed with the oral defense. - 2.
-Schedule a date and time with your committee for the oral defense. - 3.
-Important: Ensure that a minimum of 50% of the official committee be physically present at the defense.
+- 2. Schedule a date and time with your committee for the oral defense. - 3.
+Important: Ensure that a minimum of 50% of the official committee is physically present at the defense.
 The Chair must be physically present at the defense.
 If at least 50% of the committee cannot be physically present, the defense must be rescheduled. - 4.
 Visit the Graduate College website to familiarize yourself with the dates and deadlines on format approval.